-Equipment qualification (EQ) is a systematic approach to ensuring that safety-critical components and systems being manufactured for new nuclear power stations meet the relevant quality standards
+Equipment qualification (EQ) is a systematic approach to ensuring that safety-critical components and systems being manufactured for new nuclear power stations meet the relevant quality standards.

 Equipment qualification (EQ) is a fundamental requirement of the UK’s approach to safety assessment for nuclear facilities.
 Nuclear reactor technology vendors and energy utility developers must demonstrate to regulators that any safety-related and safety-critical equipment used in their reactor designs will function correctly and reliably on demand, within the parameters of the site-specific nuclear safety case.

-The UK’s Office for Nuclear Regulation (ONR) requires that qualification procedures should be in place to confirm that structures, systems and components that are important to safety will perform their required safety functions throughout their operational lives.
+The UK’s Office for Nuclear Regulation (ONR) requires that qualification procedures should be in place to confirm that structures, systems and components which are important to safety will perform their required safety functions throughout their operational lives.

 The UK’s new build programme is based on overseas reactor designs, with the majority of safety-critical components likely to be manufactured overseas.
 These will be made to the technical standards prescribed by the International Atomic Energy Agency (IAEA).